 especially cheese!
 Besides, I bought "certified humane" eggs, and figured animals weren't dying as a result, although I never bothered to look into it at the time.
 Turns out I was very wrong.

-In 2019 I became whole-food plant-based (WFPB) to eat healthier.
-While on vacation that year, I read the book The Whole Foods Diet by John Mackey and Dr. Alona Pulde and Dr. Matthew Lederman.
+In 2019 I became whole-food plant based (WFPB) after reading the book The Whole Foods Diet by John Mackey and Dr. Alona Pulde and Dr. Matthew Lederman.
 I was shocked to learn how bad meat, dairy and eggs are for our health - they're literally killing us - so we made the switch the very next week!
-Our family ditched dairy and eggs and went fully plant-based July 7th, 2019.
+Our family ditched dairy and eggs and went fully plant based July 7th, 2019.

 I continued to research and learn about WFPB eating, and inevitably stumbled across information about the impact of animal agriculture on the environment and the horrors of our treatment of non-human animals.
 This strengthened my resolve - we were not only going be a healthier family, we were doing the absolute best thing we could do for the environment, and living compassionately and not harming other sentient beings.
 I am now an ethical vegan, and animal liberation activist.
-It's been totally easy.
+It's been totally easy, once I learned how important it was.
 We all feel so good about our decision, and only wish our eyes had been opened sooner.
 I don't even desire those foods any more ... in fact, the thought of them repulses me, and breaks my heart.